QuantEcon/lecture-source-py/source/rst/matsuyama.rst

 manually be able to change :math:`\rho` and see how it affects the plot in real-time.
 Below we use an interactive plot to do this.

-Note, interactive plotting requires the `ipywidgets <https://github.com/jupyter-widgets/ipywidgets>`__ module to be installed and enabled
+Note, interactive plotting requires the `ipywidgets <https://github.com/jupyter-widgets/ipywidgets>`__ module to be installed and enabled.

 .. code-block:: python3